coq/vscoq/client/media/install.md

 ## Opam

 [opam](https://opam.ocaml.org/) is the main OCaml package manager.
-It is the easyiest way to install Coq and Coq packages.
+It is the easiest way to install Coq and Coq packages.

 ### Installing opam
 The quickest way to install opam is to run this script.